MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/httpresponsemessage-class.md

 # HttpResponseMessage Class

-Represents a HTTP response message.
+Represents an HTTP response message.

 The following methods are available on the **HttpResponseMessage** class.